ccrome/whoismakingnews/content/homepage/welcome.md

 **Note:** This data excludes
 {{< db_case_count id="not-included" category="Not Listed" >}} cases
-that do not have any employment or relationship included.
-You can help make the data more complete by looking in our [Data Section](#data) and submit any changes.
+that do not have any employment or relationship included in the news reports.
+You can help make the data more complete by looking in our [Data Section](#data) and submitting any changes or corrections you find.

 {{< welcome-chart id="welcome-chart" summary="true" height=300 exclude="Not Listed" >}}